File Explorer in a browser

 The “Edit in app” functionality can also be used in libraries configured with “Require Check Out”, files are automatically checked out / checked in by the Explorer tool.

-If the user has forgotten to upload the locally modified file (or has closed the browser window) then Explorer will show a window with files being edited by that user during startup.
+If the user has forgotten to upload the locally modified file (or has closed the browser window) then Explorer will show a dialog with files being edited by that user during the next startup of the tool.

 Email support

-Office attachments (docx, xlsx, pptx and vsdx) can be directly viewed in the browser without downloading.
-This increases user productivity, has a positive effect on adoption and also reduces compliance risk by not downloading content to local machines where it is out of control.
+Office email attachments (docx, xlsx, pptx and vsdx) can be directly viewed in the browser without downloading.
+This increases user productivity, has a positive effect on adoption and also reduces compliance / security risks by not downloading content to local machines where it is out of control.

 The attachments are also listed in the email’s context menu under “Attachments”: